 - Use humor.
 There's nothing better than humor to break the ice, whether it's an opening line of a speech or the first sentence of a book.

-N.B.: These are not hard rules, of course; they are guidelines at best.
-Sometimes something that shouldn't work in theory does work in a paradoxical way, or to establish a character's voice or the tone of the story.
+(Disclaimer: These are guidelines; not hard rules.
+Sometimes opening sentences that shouldn't work in theory do work in a paradoxical way, or to establish a character's voice or the tone of the story.)

 Examples of Outstanding First Sentences